matthew-d-ng/ML-IncomePrediction/README.md

 # ML-IncomePrediction
 Using Python scikit-learn to try fit a linear regression model for some sample data.
+Results CSV is in the results folder.
+The file outside the results folder is the original empty one.

 Dataset categories:
 - Input data: "Year of Record", "Gender", "Age", "Country", "Size of City", "Profession", "University Degree", "Wears Glasses", "Hair Color", "Body Height [cm]"